Tacoma-class frigate

-The Tacoma class of patrol frigates served in the United States Navy during World War II and the Korean War.
+The Tacoma class was a class of 96 patrol frigates which served in the United States Navy during World War II and the Korean War.
 Originally classified as gunboats (PG), they were reclassified as patrol frigates (PF) on 15 April 1943.
 The class is named for its lead ship, Tacoma, a Maritime Commission (MARCOM) S2-S2-AQ1 design, which in turn was named for the city of Tacoma, Washington.
 Twenty-one ships were transferred to the British Royal Navy, in which they were known as Colony-class frigates, and twenty-eight ships were transferred under Lend-Lease to the Soviet Navy, where they were designated as storozhevoi korabl ("escort ships"), during World War II.
 All Tacoma-class ships in US service during World War II were manned by United States Coast Guard crews.
 Tacoma-class ships were transferred to the United States Coast Guard and various navies post-World War II.